whassani/objecta-labs/SETUP-GUIDE.md

-# AgentForge Setup Guide
+# Objecta Labs Setup Guide

-This guide will help you set up the complete AgentForge application (Backend + Frontend).
+This guide will help you set up the complete Objecta Labs application (Backend + Frontend).

 ## Prerequisites